Top Special Offer! Check discount

 The issue of unemployment among Malaysian graduates should be solved to increase the national economy and reduce social problems that exist in the nation.
 The issue has received much debate and discussion at several forums, seminars as well as other platforms by several parties such as government agencies, academics, non-governmental agencies and employment agencies (Foon).
 It is a problem of grave concern because it damages the image of Malaysian education system as well as impedes the aspiration of the nation being a developed economy in case the problem is left unattended it might result in socio-economic issues that would eventually affect the national finances.
 For that reason, the institutions of higher learning, the government and also the graduates themselves have to be part of solving this problem.
 For instance, the government can create training schemes which will enhance the chances of graduates getting employed through on job and soft skills training.
 Under the training of soft abilities, graduates will be taught in areas that involve, analytical, creative, communication, administrative flexibility and etiquette.
 On the other hand, job training will involve fresh graduates being taught to face real world working scenarios.
 On the part of higher learning, the education system can reduce the growing universities and at the same time create appropriate guidelines to prevent the increased growth of tertiary institutions which emphasize on quantity instead of quality.
 With the growth of higher education, immense attention ought to be paid to the prospects of the labour market because imbalances can emerge between the labour market and higher education (Ismail 95).
 Finally, graduates need to change their personality and attitudes and start thinking professionally.
 As a process, they must find experience in different places such as subordinate management which enables them to learn basic things that they would like.
 Also they need to improve their communication skills, particularly English fluency and other soft skills.
 Graduates need to take upon themselves to learn a lot of soft skills which are not openly taught in the course of their education.
 The moment they acquire the attitude of self-confidence, it will help them gain skills and knowledge that is required at places of work.

-Useful info: Essay helpers will write a perfect paper in any format.
+Useful info: The best essay writers will create a perfect paper in any format.

 Foon Tang, Chor.
 “An exploration of dynamic relationship between tourist arrivals, inflation, unemployment and crime rates in Malaysia.”
 International Journal of Social Economics 38.1 (2011): 50-69.